thayton/thayton.github.io/_drafts/eygbl.md

 ```

 Now that we've seen how the `uid` parameter is being generated, let's see how to get the `tss-token` value required in the
 request headers.
-Search the HTML for "tss" inside the job site's main page and you'll see an `<input>` element containing
+Search the HTML for `tss` inside the job site's main page and you'll find an `<input>` element containing
 the token value:

 ```html